 It is possible to stay in Buddhist monasteries when visiting Nepal.
 The Neydo Monastery is located about half an hour’s drive from Kathmandu (once you manage to leave Kathmandu – the traffic can be incredibly busy).
 It offers simple accommodation which is basic but clean as well as an evening meal and breakfast.
 If you get up early enough you are welcome to watch the monks’ daily worship as they chant from religious texts accompanied by a variety of instruments.
 Just enter the temple quietly and sit on one of the mats provided at the back of the room.
 Naturally no photos are permitted inside the monastery’s prayer hall.

-The evening meal on offer was momos, which are delightfully delicious dumplings.
-They are basically a flour and water dough filled with meat, vegetables or cheese.
+The evening meal on offer was momos, which are delightfully delicious dumplings, basically a flour and water dough filled with meat, vegetables or cheese.
 They are usually steamed, often over a bowl of flavourful stock, but can also be pan fried or even deep fried.
 They are often accompanied by a dipping sauce, something akin to a chutney.

 These were vegetable momos with a mild savoury dipping sauce accompanied by a light soup.